A SHORT HISTORY OF MEXICO

 In 1985 Mexico City suffered a terrible earthquake that killed many people.

 Unfortunately in 1982 Mexico faced a severe economic crisis.
 Mexico had fallen heavily in debt and was now unable to afford the interest repayments.
-The debt repayments were rescheduled but only at the price of an austerity programme.
+The debt repayments were rescheduled but only at the price of an austerity program.
 There was rapid inflation (at its peak it was over 100%) and wages rose much more slowly than inflation, cutting living standards.
 In the 1980s unemployment in Mexico was very high.
 In 1985 it stood at 25% of the workforce.
 However by 1991 it had fallen but the figure was still very high at 17%.

 Inflation in Mexico also fell.
 By 1992 it had fallen to 12%.

 Support for the Revolutionary Party fell and although their candidate won the 1988 Presidential election it was with a much smaller majority than usual.
-President Carlos Salinas de Gotari adopted a policy of privatising industry and he managed to reschedule Mexico's debts.
+President Carlos Salinas de Gotari adopted a policy of privatizing industry and he managed to reschedule Mexico's debts.
 The economy began to recover.

 In 1994 Mexico formed the North American Trade Agreement with the USA and Canada.